lmuntaner/tech-introduction-product-people/docs/spa/rendering.md

 The sever can respond with an empty HTML or create the HTML before sending it, old style.

-In this case, the html is populated in the server and sent to the client.
+In **server side rendering**, the html is populated in the server and sent to the client.
 Once in the client, the Javascript is also executed like in the client side rendering, but this time it only needs to synchronize with the html, not render everything.

 A technology using this method is [NextJS](https://nextjs.org/)